WebAssembly/spec/spectec/test-prose/TEST.md

 validation_of_valid_import
 - the import (IMPORT name_1 name_2 xt) is valid with the external type xt if and only if:
-  - Yet: TODO: prem_to_instrs for RulePr
+  - the external type xt is valid.

 validation_of_valid_externidx
 - the external index exter_u0 is valid with the external type exter_u1 if and only if: